 Now I have to come clean.
 I did things a little out of the ordinary for this week’s review.
 As you know I watch the episode, then like everyone else (or not) go out and purchase the winning product the next day.
 Bring it home, try it and write it up.

 We had Sarah and her pulled pork.
 If she was to win (which she doesn’t) she tells us it would change the way she thinks about her cooking and how seriously she takes it.
-Fair enough, but surely if somebody has passion about a product it wouldn’t matter if the won or not, you would continue your journey of getting it out on shelves somehow?
+Fair enough, but surely if somebody has passion for a product it wouldn’t matter if they won or not, you would continue your journey of getting it out on shelves somehow?

 Sarah tells her parents she wants to blow us away with her iconic Southern American pulled pork dish.
 That once Australians try pulled pork we will be hooked.
 Sarah, you know pulled pork has been a hot menu item for a few years now in the land down under?
 We have caught on.